-We asked our friend Rebecca Alfonso, founder of Her.Wellbeing & Her.Wellbeing.Creative, to tell us more about how tea rituals can play a role in enhancing our wellbeing.
+We asked Wellness guru Rebecca Alfonso to tell us more about how tea rituals can play a role in enhancing our wellbeing.
 This is what she wrote:

 Any tea lover knows the comfort that a warm cup of tea can bring, it has a wonderful way of soothing you like nothing else.
 Creating tea-time rituals throughout your day can supercharge your cup of tea’s ability to enhance your overall wellbeing and keep the calm.

 Tea-time rituals are ingrained in many cultures throughout the world and have stood the test of time in the moments of quiet, calm, and connection that they promote.
 Having a regular tea-time ritual is a wonderful invitation for you to take breaks throughout the day to recharge, be present in your here and now, and in turn, create a sense of stillness and relaxation at regular intervals throughout your day.

 Rituals are a series of actions performed in the same order every time you do them.
 Much research has found that rituals decrease anxiety and promote a greater sense of wellbeing for those who engage in them daily.
 Much of this has to do with the consistency and predictability that rituals can provide, allowing a reprieve from the uncertainty and anxiety we sometimes face in life, and also give us a break from constant demands on our attention.
 Knowing that you have set times in your day where you engage in a ritual, such as preparing and enjoying a cup of tea, provides a sense of comfort in knowing despite what else is happening that day, you always have this sacred time for yourself to be still and reenergise.